Organic Herb and Edible Flower Seedling Varieties for 2025

 • Parsley Italian Flat Leaf This parsley is known for its strong flavor and vigorous growth.
 Not quite as tender as the curly variety, but delicious in stews, stir-fries, and chopped into salads.
 18″ht

-Perennial Herbs
+Perennial Herbs and Perennial Flowers

 • Anise Hyssop This lovely plant grows easily bearing blue-lavender flower spikes from July through September.
 It makes a wonderful tea and attracts bees and Gold Finches!
-48″ht full sun
+48″ ht full sun

 • Catmint Catmint offers a sprawling habit with profuse lavender blooms atop grey green foliage.
 It is a wonderful choice for edging a border or spilling over a garden wall.
-12-15″ht. sun/ light shade
+12-15″ht sun/ light shade

 • Chives Offering a mild, onion flavor from tender green shoots and beautiful early spring color in its globe, lavender flower heads.
 This beauty retains its vase shape and offers its flavor to salad dressings and herbal vinegars alike, as well as the traditional sour cream!
 16″ht